zwave-js/node-zwave-js/packages/zwave-js/api.md

     sdkVersionLt(version: SDKVersion): boolean | undefined;
     sdkVersionLte(version: SDKVersion): boolean | undefined;
     setPowerlevel(powerlevel: number, measured0dBm: number): Promise<boolean>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setPriorityRoute(destinationNodeId: number, repeaters: number[], routeSpeed: ZWaveDataRate): Promise<boolean>;
     setRFRegion(region: RFRegion_2): Promise<boolean>;
     stopExclusion(): Promise<boolean>;
     stopHealingNetwork(): boolean;